VladimirPoplavsky/Stock_Price_prediction/README.md

-### In our last attempt we dicided to get  reasonably "good" R2 score without lowering  x_train data set to 1
+### In our last attempt we decided to get reasonably "good" R2 score without lowering  x_train data set to 1